-Pricing jewelry is an art in retail, and to make your business sustainable, you need a pricing strategy that generates enough profit while attracting customers.
+Pricing jewelry is an art in retail, and to make your business sustainable, you need pricing strategies that generates enough profit while attracting customers.

 Whether you’re an experienced jewelry retailer or a newbie, the right pricing strategy can make your business a success.